junxit/us-congress-bills-115/metadata.md

 - 2018-07-25 — On agreeing to the Royce (CA) amendment (A001) Agreed to without objection.
 - 2018-07-25 — On passage Passed without objection. (text: CR H7668-7669)
 - 2018-07-25 — Passed/agreed to in House: On passage Passed without objection.(text: CR H7668-7669)
+- 2018-07-26 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.